MFTabriz/slabcc/manual.rst

 	E_isolated of the model charge = 2.59716677886
 	Energy correction for the model charge (E_iso-E_per-q*dV) = 0.559635314929

-Planar average files are written as a single column in plain text format and named as: "slabcc_{1}{2}{XXX}.dat" where:
+Planar average files are written as the double column in plain text format.
+The first column represents the coordinates along the axis (in Angstrom) and the second column is the planar average value.
+The files are named as: "slabcc_{1}{2}{XXX}.dat" where:

 - {1}: **N**: Neutral system, **C**: Charged system, **D**: Difference
 - {2}: **X**/**Y**/**Z**: Corresponds to the 1st, 2nd, and the 3rd axis in the input files